 On the flip side, companies with engaged employees see an average of 21% more profits and 17% more productivity than their disengaged counterparts.

 You need a strategy for engagement, but you can’t create that plan if you don’t understand what drives employees to do their best work.
 For that, you need an employee engagement model—a framework to understand what your team members need and how you can meet those needs.

 An employee engagement model is essentially a blueprint for understanding what makes people productive and happy in the workplace.
-These models usually come in the form of elements or building blocks that work together to create an engaged workplace.
 Each model draws on organizational psychology to help companies develop their own system for improving employee engagement.

-Without a foundational understanding of how people do their best work, it’s too easy to just throw together a few perks and programs and call it a day.
-An employee engagement model should help you determine which questions to ask on your employee pulse surveys and will help you measure engagement metrics that actually matter.
+An employee engagement model should help you determine which questions to ask on your employee pulse surveys and help you measure employee engagement.

 While every company approaches surveys and strategies a little differently, these three models are the most popular frameworks for understanding employee engagement.
 Each model has a slightly different approach to employee engagement, but there’s something to be learned from all of them.
-Choose the model that best suits your organization, or combine principles from different organizations when building your employee engagement strategy.
+Choose the model that best suits your organization, or combine employee engagement best practices from different organizations when building your employee engagement strategy.

 1. The Zinger Model